-Traditional Italian Gnocchi made gluten free, grain free and with cauliflower!
+Traditional Italian Gnocchi made keto, gluten free, grain free and with cauliflower!
 You read it right!
 You can make a light and fluffy gnocchi with cauliflower!
 Perfect for your keto diet or low carb diet with just 4 net grams of carbs.

-The first two times I made them I actually baked them, instead of boing.
+The first two times I made them I actually baked them.
 While I liked that they held up well once in sauce on the stove, I felt they didn't have that soft exterior I wanted.

 When they are frozen after making them and not baked, you can then just pop them into a hot frying pan with your favorite oil and minced garlic and brown for just 2 minutes.

 I repeat, just 2 minutes is all these need or you will end up with mush.
 They are pretty much cooked anyway since the cauliflower is cooked prior to rolling them.

-- I will caution that if you don't own a food scale, you should, otherwise you may not get the right texture for these gnocchi.
+I will caution that if you don't own a food scale, you should, otherwise you may not get the right consistency for these gnocchi.
 Coconut flour is tricky to work with and measuring in cup amounts just really isn't accurate.
 You've been warned.

 My daughter and youngest loved these!
 My oldest, who is a teen, said he could still taste the cauliflower, but he didn't care because they were so good!
 My life is complete.

 I think they may be slightly larger than your typical sized gnocchi, but you can make them as little or large as you prefer.

 Topped with some fresh parmesan cheese and fresh basil or parsley, and your favorite tomato sauce or my marinara sauce.

 More Keto "Pasta" Recipes